 There is hereby established an Americans With Disabilities Act Advisory Board of the Borough of Kenilworth.
 Three residents of the Borough of Kenilworth shall be appointed by the Mayor with notice to the Council to become advisory members of the Board for a period of two years.
 These advisory members shall perform their duties as advisors to the ADA Coordinator and Deputy ADA Coordinator (if such Deputy Coordinator is appointed) in accordance with this chapter of the Code for the Borough.
 The Americans With Disabilities Act (ADA) Advisory Board shall meet no less than once every month during the term of its appointment.
 All such meetings shall be with notice to the public.

 The Borough shall disseminate sufficient information to inform all interested persons of the rights and protections afforded by ADA and the rules promulgated pursuant thereto related to the responsibilities of the Borough of Kenilworth.
 This information shall be provided in a manner consistent with the federal rules for effective communication.

-The Borough may fulfill this requirement by publication of information in handbooks, manuals or pamphlets which describe the Borough's programs and activities, and/or by the display of posters in service centers and other public places for the broadcast of information on radio or television.
+The Borough may fulfill this requirement by publication of information in handbooks, manuals or pamphlets which describe the Borough's programs and activities and/or by the display of posters in service centers and other public places or the broadcast of information on radio or television.